handshake-org/urkel/README.md

 base-16 trie][2] (which was the initial choice for Handshake name proofs).

 Urkel stores nodes in a series of append-only files for snapshotting and crash consistency capabilities.
-Due to these presence of these features, Urkel has the ability to expose a fully transactional database.
+Due to these features, Urkel has the ability to expose a fully transactional database.

 The primary advantages in using an urkel tree over something like Ethereum's trie are: